Mail-in restrictions in Minnesota latest target of a Democratic lawsuit

-- Minnesota is the latest state sued over absentee voting - The Fulcrum ›
+- Restrictions on absentee voting eased in Minnesota - The Fulcrum ›